by Sean Marten

-Pee-wee Herman is a character created and performed by comedian Paul Reubens.
+Pee-wee Herman is a character created and performed by comedian Paul Reubens (1952-2023).
 A hyperactive man-child in a too-tight grey suit with a red bowtie, Pee-wee began as a somewhat adult-oriented stage act involving many of Reubens’ fellow performers in The Groundlings improv comedy troupe in Los Angeles; the show was filmed for a very popular 1981 HBO special.
 Reubens later toned down the adult humor of the character and brought Pee-wee to the big screen with Pee-wee’s Big Adventure in 1985, with Tim Burton directing (it was his first feature film).
 The movie was a hit and led to an Emmy Award-winning children’s television series, Pee-wee’s Playhouse, which ran on CBS from 1986-1991.
 Another feature film, Big Top Pee-wee, was released in 1988.
-Following a scandal in 1991 (Reubens was arrested for masturbating in an adult movie theater), the show was taken off the air and Reubens put the Pee-wee character on ice until 2007.
+Reubens later performed other roles in various movies and TV shows, but continued with the Pee-wee character, including in 2016 for the Netflix movie Pee-wee’s Big Holiday.
 Dr. Henry Kissinger was the secretary of state under Presidents Richard Nixon and Gerald Ford and was one of the major architects of Nixon’s Vietnam War policy, including the infamous and horrific bombing of Cambodia, which led to the Khmer Rouge overthrowing the Cambodian government and the subsequent genocide of roughly two million people.
 A regular feature on Pee-wee’s Playhouse was a “secret word” that was revealed at the beginning of each episode.
 Viewers were instructed to “scream real loud” if any of the characters said the secret word in the course of the show.

 “Regeneration?”
 [Sung.]
 T-t-talkin’ ‘bout regeneration!